 Freelance Travel Journalists – Freelance travel journalists on assignment should submit a letter of assignment and the contact information of their assigning editor.
 Freelance journalists without a specific assignment may submit 4-5 travel articles published within the past 12 months in mainstream travel publications and carrying the journalist's byline.
 Submitted clips must be bylined and dated.
 Freelance radio/TV journalists must have a written letter/email of assignment from a travel radio station or travel-focused television show stating that they have been assigned to produce a specific travel segment for said travel radio program or travel-focused television show.

-Independent Bloggers – Blogs should be well-established travel blogs that are regularly updated and have a broad subscriber base.
-Independent travel bloggers should submit a link to their blog, as well as their blog's current Google PageRank (or Alexa ranking) and number of subscribers / unique visitors per month.
-The CityPASS attractions will determine approval for CityPASSes based on the respective blog's focus, reach, content and style.
+Independent Bloggers – Blogs should be well-established travel blogs with at least 24 months of frequently updated travel content, and bloggers must own their own domain.
+Independent travel bloggers should submit a link to their blog, as well as 3-4 sample travel posts and number of subscribers / unique visitors per month.
+The CityPASS attractions will determine approval for CityPASS booklets based on the respective blog's focus, reach, content and style.

 Photojournalists – Please follow the above guidelines for staff and freelance journalists.

 Documentation, assignment letters, clippings and other materials may be submitted to firstname.lastname@example.org.